 The string basses make their first entrance after a long

 absence.
-Also, the trombones and tuba
+Also, the trombones and tuba make their first

-this.
 The first statement is over a long-held C. A second

-statement begins on D. As the bass moves to A, flute and strings
+statement begins on D. As the bass moves to A, flute and

-roll.
+and a timpani roll.
 The key is not D major, but D

 minor.
 If fades away, merging into the quiet beginning

 of the recapitulation.
 (The entire passage has similarities to the opening

 of Mahler’s First Symphony, composed ten years later.)

 5:39 [m.
 244]--The

-preparation of the re-transition for the soft
+preparation of the re-transition for the soft opening is

-brass support.
+support.
 Although quiet, the sudden arrival of D major

 after the D minor in the previous descent is extremely